matt-neave/verificationAwareElixir/report_dump/Report notes.md

 Put limitatitons imposed by promela / elixir
 Mention perf improvements
-Mention it is useful for system evolution / maintence
+Mention it is useful for system evolution / maintence Should summarise in simple english all changes.
 ## Evaluation
 Show how paxos can now be extended w total broadcast Show lots of examples, introduce artificial bugs

+---
+## Evaluation
+Argue the solution is distinct.
+What is unique to VAE from dafny. i.e. we need to support mailboxes, actors ect.  unique instrumentation of the elixir AST.
+Talk about how we extend SPIN too i.e. mailboxes and other concepts spin doesnt have Talk about all the capabilities of Verlixir.
+Construct a TABLE comparing to other tools on i.e. concurrency/message passing/predicate logic/temporal logic/quantification/faults/.
+Specify where verlixir is better / same / worse i.e. to dafny/lean/gomela/java pathfinder

+How easy would it be to extend Verlixir / LTLixir.
+Evaluate the futureproofing of introducing new features.
+Talk about extending to other frontends like a more general CSP notation.
+Perhaps the natural form for specifications should be predicate logic and CSP

+How easy would it be to change backends?

+Case studies need to highlight the verificaiton properties more.
+Put the code in the eval relevant.
+Explain the english definitions of the predicates and SR, LR ect..
+Place comments next to LTL and predicats in code to explain

+Use colour / boxes to highlight VAE cmonstructs.

+Indendt promela.

+Quantitive analyisis: compelation accuracy. talk about the optimisations applied to mailboxes aswell as the future work for optimistaions (for example why i had to re-write the mailboxes three times) and other optimisations.
+What makes the compilation / translation good / fast.
+Future extensionability / reusability -> adding macros / features / integrating with error messages -> mapping of elixir lines ect.

+## Overall
+Couldn't find a verification aware concurrent language - should be mentioned in most section summaries and infos (mention in intro, chapter 2,)
+Argue the projects feasability

+## Changes
+Timeouts so important
+Quantification (just create multiple formulas)
+Option to put elixir lines of code in the promela files Killing proecsses (faults)
+Multiline ltl / predicates at top of file (should be possible with macros by setting the variables to -1) Dining philosophers ✅